 Starbucks - additional information

 Since Starbucks first opened in 1971 in Seattle, Washington, the company has expanded rapidly and now has the largest number of stores worldwide within the coffee chain industry.
-As of May 2014, Seoul, the capital of South Korea, was the city with the largest number of Starbucks stores.
-South Korea itself, however, was placed only sixth in a ranking of the countries with the most Starbucks stores.
-The country had 632 stores as of May 2014, which seems small in comparison to the 11.5 thousand Starbucks stores located in the United States at the same time.
+As of October 2017, South Korea, had the seventh largest number of Starbucks stores, in a ranking of the countries with the most Starbucks stores.
+The country had 1,108 stores as of October 2017, which seems small in comparison to the 13.93 thousand Starbucks stores located in the United States at the same time.

-In terms of revenue, Starbucks is by far the largest coffeehouse chain worldwide, generating more than 16 billion U.S. dollars in revenue in 2014.
-The company’s closest competitor is Canadian coffee shop chain Tim Hortons, which raised just over three billion U.S. dollars in revenue during the same year.
-In December 2014, Tim Hortons merged with U.S. fast food chain Burger King to form Restaurant Brands International, now one of the largest fast food companies worldwide.
+In terms of revenue, Starbucks is by far the largest coffeehouse chain worldwide, generating more than 21.1 billion U.S. dollars in revenue in 2015.
+The company’s closest competitor is British coffee-house chain Costa Coffee, which raised just over 1.81 billion U.S. dollars in revenue during the same year.
+McCafe, the coffee-house brand of fast food giant McDonald's, ranked third with 1.46 million U.S. dollars in revenue.